 Training Element Always Usually Sometimes Never How could we improve?
 We train staff on the foundational concepts of infertility and infertility services, including achieving healthy pregnancy.
-We train staff on family building considerations for LGBTQ+ individuals and couples.
+We train staff on family building considerations for all clients and couples.
 We train staff on the common factors associated with and causes of infertility.
 We train staff on infertility evaluation and treatment options.
-We train staff on barriers, disparities, and inequities in infertility and infertility care, including the impact of bias and racism.
-We train staff to apply principles of cultural humility and to mitigate the impact of implicit bias in client care.
+We train staff on differences in the prevalence of infertility and on differences in access to and quality of infertility care.
+We train staff to apply principles of client- centered care for all clients.
 We train staff on the emotional aspects of infertility and infertility treatment and to provide trauma-informed education, counseling, and referrals for clients who experience infertility.

 Providing Quality Family Planning and Related Services to Prevent Infertility Element Always Usually Sometimes Never How could we improve?
 We screen all clients for chlamydia and gonorrhea according to national guidelines and provide treatment, as indicated.
 We provide preventive health services that are related to and supportive of fertility, such as screening for hypertension and diabetes.
-Determi ning the C Client's Need fo or Fertility and Infertility Services We discuss reproductive and/or family-building goals with clients to determine their need for services, including basic infertility services.
-We ask if the client (or their parther) is experiencing difficulty achieving pregnancy when determining a client's need for services, if indicated.
-Pr egnancy Testi ng and Cou ınseling We offer preconception health services to clients who might become pregnant.
+Determ ining the C Client's Need f or Fertility and Infertility Services We discuss reproductive and/or family-building goals with clients to determine their need for services, including basic infertility services.
+We ask if the client (or their partner) is experiencing difficulty achieving pregnancy when determining a client's need for services, if indicated.
+Pr egnancy Testi ng and Cou Inseling We offer preconception health services to clients who might become pregnant.
 Clients Who Want to Become Pregnant We ask the client who wants to become pregnant how long they have been trying to get pregnant.
 If the client's situation does not meet one of the standard definitions of infertility, we counsel them on fertility awareness and supporting fertility to achieve a healthy pregnancy.